n3dst4/fizzbuzzify/README.markdown

 ## Hacking and contribution

-The code is written in es6 and transpiled into es5 by babel.
+The code is written in es6 and transpiled into the `__build` folder as es5 by babel.
 This is done automatically before publishing to npm by the `prepublish` script config.

 If you're working on this package and you want to generate the transpiled output, run: